 In technical parlance, the Pivot Table aggregates our data.

-Pivot Tables in Google Sheets are unrivalled when it comes to analyzing your data efficiently.
+Pivot Tables in Google Sheets are unrivaled when it comes to analyzing your data efficiently.

 They’re flexible and versatile and allow you to quickly explore your data.